grafana/scenes/docusaurus/docs/advanced-activation-handlers.md

 Activation handlers are useful tool for providing external behaviors to scene objects.
 When a scene object is mounted, activation handlers are called.

-Activation handlers, similar to React's `useEffect`, return a function(deactivation handler), that should be used to clean up all behaviors added in activation handler.
-Deactivation handler is called when a scene object is unmounted.
+Activation handlers, similar to React's `useEffect`, return a `function(deactivation handler)` that should be used to clean up all behaviors added in an activation handler.
+A deactivation handler is called when a scene object is unmounted.

 :::info
-Activation handlers are especially usefull if you want to add external behaviors to core scene objects.
-They reduce a need for implementing custom scene objects that would handle scene objects connections.
+Activation handlers are especially useful if you want to add external behaviors to core scene objects.
+They reduce the need for implementing custom scene objects that would handle scene object connections.
 :::

-## Adding activation handler
+## Add activation handlers

+Follow these steps to create an activation handler.

 ### Step 1.
 Create a scene

-Start with creating a scene that renders a single timeseries panel:
+Start by creating a scene that renders a single time series panel:

 ```ts
 const queryRunner = new SceneQueryRunner({